|

 Formulas and Plots

-with The Cum Hazard function for the Weibull is the integral of the failure rate or
+The cumulative hazard function for the Weibull is the integral of the failure

 of different symbols for the same Weibull parameters.
 For example, the